mikhail-tsennykh/MvcCheckBoxList/README.md

                                                      // they will be merged with other tags and applied to checkbox and its label

-Please note: adding custom tags is supported by all 'CheckBoxList' and 'CheckBoxListFor' overloads as the very last parameter
+Please note: adding custom tags is supported by all 'CheckBoxList' and 'CheckBoxListFor' overloads as the very last parameter.

-Since version 1.4.3.0, you can flip checkbox and label to be used for right-to-left languages (e.g. Arabic, Hebrew, and others):
+Since version 1.4.3.0, you can flip checkbox and label to be used for right-to-left languages (e.g. Arabic, Hebrew, and others).

-Basic usage:
+##### Basic usage:

     @Html.CheckBoxListFor(x => x.PostedCities.CityIDs,  // checkbox list name, 'PostedCities.CityIDs' in this case
                           x => x.AvailableCities,